jvzammit/cph24/README.md

 Both `Conversation` and `Message` have unique UUID keys as set by an external platform.

-With models defined in Django it's possible to:
-* have their evoluation managed via migrations,
-* have their CRUD exposed via admin interface,
-* have tests use established model factory libraries as [factoryboy](https://factoryboy.readthedocs.io/en/stable/) or [model-bakery](https://model-bakery.readthedocs.io/en/latest/)

 We expose a webhook with messages and conversations; when we receive such webhook request we want to:

 1. store the message and conversation